rohithegde/rohithegde.github.com/_posts/2023-01-10-certification-plan.md

 comments: true
 ---

-Do certifications matter ?
-Should I be happy with that one cert ?
-Does it make sense to go for ALL the AWS/Azure/GCP certs ?
+What are the pros/cons of certifications ?
+How do I go about it ?
+Does it make sense to go for multiple certs ?
 This blog post will help you answer these questions.

 I started my [certification journey]({{ site.url }}/#certification) quite late in my career.
 I followed the top certified folks on LinkedIn for a while to see if I could learn from their stengths as also mistakes.